insolor/zig-collections/README.md

     zig fetch --save https://github.com/insolor/zig-collections/archive/refs/tags/0.0.2.zip
     ```

-    Replace `main` in the URL with the tag you want to use.
+    Replace `0.0.2` in the URL with the tag you want to use.

 2. Add zig_collections as a dependency module in your `build.zig` file, example: